Kong/kong/README.md

 ## Why Kong

-In the old way you write and maintain custom logic in earch service.
+In the old way you write and maintain custom logic in each service.
 With Kong you write once, dispatch everywhere.

 ![](http://f.cl.ly/items/2r1n0i010g1G3i1S393N/Screen%20Shot%202015-04-17%20at%2012.48.12%20PM.png)